sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 And just like that, we're done with "Hello, World!".

-Next, let's circle around and go through the code we've added so far in greater depth.
+Next, let's circle back and go through the code we've added so far in greater depth.

 # What's in a HTML Element?